noabrtn19/gptchess/README.md

     -e NOTEBOOK="replication_analysis.ipynb" \
     gpt_chess_analysis
     ```
     This will automatically execute all the `replication_analysis.ipynb` notebook and export is as an HTML file in the analysis_files folder.
 You can read this file or the notebook itself, to see the results by yourself.
+This command also generates a CSV file compiling all the games and their parameters.

 3. **Presentation and Analysis of Results**